SDWebImage/libavif-Xcode/README.md

 Note rav1e currently only support iOS && macOS. watchOS and tvOS supports need Rust community upstream support.

+### SVT-AV1 (Encoding)

+[SVT-AV1](https://gitlab.com/AOMediaCodec/SVT-AV1) is the Scalable Video Technology for AV1 (SVT-AV1 Encoder and Decoder) is an AV1-compliant encoder/decoder library core.

+From v0.8.3, libavif can built with STV-AV1.
+For For CocoaPods user, you can simply use the subspec for this.

 ## Installation

 ### Carthage